Resolution of the piecewise smooth visible-invisible two-fold singularity in $\mathbb{R}^3$ using regularization and blowup: Introduction

-System \eqref{xyzEps} is singular at $y=\epsilon=0$.
-It will therefore be useful to work with two separate time scales.
-We will say that $t$ in \eqref{xyzEps} is the \textit{slow time} whereas $\tau = t\epsilon^{-1}$ will be referred to as the \textit{fast time}.
+System \brpwl{} is singular at $y=\epsilon=0$.
+Therefore it will be useful to work with two separate time scales.
+We say that $t$ in \brpwl{} is the \textit{slow time} whereas $\tau = t\epsilon^{-1}$ is the \textit{fast time}.
 In terms of the fast time scale we obtain the following equations